kweithers/parallel-nlp/proj3/README.md

 * Processor: 2.6 GHz 6-Core Intel Core i7
 * RAM: 16 GB 2667 MHz DDR4

 The number of documents doesn't seem to have a huge impact on the speedup itself.
-However, the speedup flattens out after 6, which is equal to the number of cores on my machine, which makes sense.
+However, the speedup flattens out after 6 threads, which is equal to the number of cores on my machine, which makes sense.
 Even though hyperthreading is enabled, it seems to not have an effect here.

 One possible thing is limiting the performance is the fact that we have to wait for the groups of threads to finish after the 3 main steps: 1.
 Calculating Term Frequencies 2.
 Calculating Inverse Document Frequencies 3.
 Calculating TF-IDFs.
 Unfortunately there is no way around this since each step depends on the result of the previous step.